danielbodnar/awesome-stars/README.md

 - [runletapp/runlet](https://github.com/runletapp/runlet) - :cloud: A cloud-based job manager that integrates your devices
 - [Cloud-Architects/cloudiscovery](https://github.com/Cloud-Architects/cloudiscovery) - The tool to help you discover resources in the cloud environment
 - [NaomiProject/Naomi](https://github.com/NaomiProject/Naomi) - The Naomi Project is an open source, technology agnostic platform for developing always-on, voice-controlled applications!
-- [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide) - Self-Hosting Guide.
-Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
-Including Cloud, LLMs, WireGuard, Automati
 - [jerryscript-project/jerryscript](https://github.com/jerryscript-project/jerryscript) - Ultra-lightweight JavaScript engine for the Internet of Things.
 - [questdb/questdb](https://github.com/questdb/questdb) - An open source time-series database for fast ingest and SQL queries
 - [timescale/timescaledb](https://github.com/timescale/timescaledb) - An open-source time-series SQL database optimized for fast ingest and complex queries.
 Packaged as a PostgreSQL extension.